WordPress/Advanced-administration-handbook/server/web-server.md

 ### Generic and Multi-Site Support

 To make WordPress work with Nginx you have to configure the backend php-cgi.
-The options available are ‘fastcgi’ or ‘php-fpm’.
-Here, php-fpm is being used because it is included with PHP 5.3+, so installing it is straightforward.
+The options available are `fastcgi` or `php-fpm`.
+Here, `php-fpm` is being used because it is included with PHP 5.3+, so installing it is straightforward.

 The Nginx configuration has been broken up into five separate files and is heavily commented on to make each option easier to understand.
 The [author](https://wordpress.org/support/users/bigsite) also made a best effort attempting to follow “best practices” for Nginx configurations.